 Congratulations!
 You have made an excellent decision in choosing the University of Helsinki.
-I am both happy and honoured to welcome you to our academic community.
+I am delighted and honoured to welcome you to our academic community.

 However, your education should not be limited to book learning.
-Bildung, one of our most important values, also comprises mental maturity, open-mindedness and empathy.
-Bildung is about behaving with human decency.
+Bildung, one of our four values, is a pool of knowledge and skills enabling us to act and solve problems.
+But it also comprises mental maturity, open-mindedness and empathy.
+It is about behaving with human decency and the only renewable resource that is entirely in our hands.
+If we nurture it with determination, it will thrive.

 Welcome to the University of Helsinki!